entrypoint-lv/DataTableQueryBuilder/README.md

-# LINQ query builder for front-end datatables
+# LINQ query builder for JavaScript data tables

  A LINQ query builder that automatically converts AJAX request coming from a front-end datatable to LINQ query against the Entity Framework data model according to the specified configuration.